 I promised a friend back home that I would find him an ushanka – one of those Soviet era fur hats.
 If you’ve ever been to Prague, you know those are a dime a dozen, but all the ones they sell in souvenir shops are reproductions.
-Determined to find an old, original one, I went all over the city looking through consignment shops and thrift stores.
+Determined to find an old, original one, I went antique-hunting in Prague looking through consignment shops and thrift stores.

 I didn’t find the hat.
 But while in search of communist era relics, I found so much more.
 If you’re looking to buy a really unique souvenir, or you just like rifling through old stuff, Prague is a treasure trove.